Full Disclaimer: This post is not paid-for nor is it sponsored by Starling Bank.

-This is one of the main reasons I opened an account.
+This is one of the main reasons I opened an account, travel.
 When you use your card abroad, you won’t be charged for paying in a foreign currency and you won’t be charged ATM fees for withdrawals either.

 In fact, make sure that when you’re abroad you do opt to pay in the local currency.
 Here’s why.